-Penned by “Saturday Night Live” writer/performer Tina Fey, this sassy comedy navigates the treacherous high school jungle that separates cool cliques from wannabes.
-Reteaming of Lindsay Lohan with her “Freaky Friday” director Mark Waters has enough spark to connect with the female-teen target demographic.
+Fans who found teen star Lindsay Lohan’s last outing, “Confessions of a Teenage Drama Queen,” a little toothless may find the bite of “Mean Girls” more to their taste.
+Penned by “Saturday Night Live” writer/performer Tina Fey, this sassy if wildly uneven comedy navigates the treacherous high school jungle that separates cool cliques from wannabes, wading through some nasty behavior before delivering its moral message.
+Reteaming of Lohan with her “Freaky Friday” director Mark Waters doesn’t conjure the same antic spirit but has enough irreverent spark to connect with the female-teen target demographic and perhaps beyond.

 The model here clearly is “Clueless” — still the high water mark for post-John Hughes high school comedies — with a nod to “Heathers.”
 But the result feels perhaps closest to 1999 Drew Barrymore vehicle “Never Been Kissed,” both in the awkwardness of its plotting and in the basic thread of an unhip girl going undercover to achieve popularity, hurting her friends in the process and then emerging from hiding to dole out humanity lessons.